wajid01/wajid01/README.md

 - 👋 Hi, I’m @wajid01
-- 👀 I’m a Game Developer
+- 👀 I’m a Software Engineer
 - 🌱 I’m currently working on my skills and on some small projects

 <!---